Debunking common mental health myths

 FACT: The vast majority of people with mental health concerns are no more likely to be violent than anyone else.

-Most people with mental illness are not violent, and only 3%-5% of violent acts can be attributed to individuals living with a serious mental illness.
-In fact, people with severe mental illnesses are 11 times more likely to be victims of violent crime than the general population.
+In reality, people with severe mental illnesses are 11 times more likely to be victims of violent crime rather than perpetrators

 Myth #4